 Adapting to Basel III and the Financial Crisis is aimed at all risk and capital management practitioners in banks and insurance companies, as well as national and international regulators of financial institutions and Basel II, Basel III, and Solvency II implementing practitioners.

-2. Current Practices and their Shortcomings in Capital, Business Mix and Performance Management
+2 Current Practices and their Shortcomings in Risk, Capital, Business-mix and Performance Management